-India Army recently rewarded a Major who tied a Kashmiri civilian to a jeep as a Human-Shield.
+India Army recently rewarded a Major, who had tied a Kashmiri civilian to his jeep as a Human-Shield.
 It is despicable that the police/army officers responsible for serious human rights violations are receiving awards despite the crimes they have perpetrated.
 These awards are an act of celebrating tyranny and victimization.

 HERE ARE SEVEN MORE TAINTED OFFICIALS AWARDED BY INDIA-

 1 : Jagmohan Malhotra

 In Kashmir, Jagmohan’s first political brush began in 1984, when he toppled Farooq Abdullah’s government.
 He then made a comeback on January 19, 1990 with a stern warning.
 And, what followed shortly became the dark chapter of Kashmir’s recent history.
 He was accused of facilitating Pandit migration from the valley.
 On January 20, 1990, Kashmir witnessed Gawkadal massacre in which 52 people were killed.
 On January 25, 1990, 25 civilians were killed by BSF in Handwara.
 On March 1, 1990, 33 killed at Zakoora, Tengpora.
 On May 21, 1990, at least 50 people were killed as BSF fired on the funeral procession of Mirwaiz Moulvi Mohammad Farooq near Srinagar’s Islamia College.

 Jagmohan was removed within a few months.
 Days before his removal, he said in a public interview: “Every Muslim in Kashmir is a militant today.
 All of them are for secession from India… The bullet is the only solution for Kashmir.”